Out-Law Guide 10 min. read

 The input of a civil fraud solicitor experienced in this field will also assist with setting the aims and objectives of the investigation.
 It should always be remembered that, at this very early stage, the aim is to fact-find and determine what happened rather than reaching a conclusion on liability.
 Specialist input from employment lawyers will usually be required at the outset to ensure a proper and defensible procedure is followed with respect to any employees suspected of wrongdoing.

-A detailed witness statement or affidavit will need to be produced by the civil fraud solicitor to set out the background as to what has happened.
+A detailed witness statement or affidavit will need to be produced by the civil fraud solicitor to set out the background to what has happened.
 This will include the history of the parties involved, the discovery of the fraud and what has happened.
 This is usually a very detailed statement.
 It is useful to involve external solicitors in any interviewing process as they will have the necessary experience of gathering evidence in this manner during pre-action investigations.

 The method and process of undertaking interviews will need to be carefully considered as maximising the protection of LPP will be important in the event of subsequent legal proceedings.
 An experienced civil fraud solicitor will also be best placed to focus on a line of questioning which is targeted at both understanding the underlying issues and potential causes of action, and obtaining the necessary information to potentially issue proceedings.

-A thorough review of the suspected fraudster's electronic data, including laptop or desktop computer, work mobile and any other work-related device, is usually essential to collate relevant evidence.
+A thorough review of the suspected fraudster's electronic data - including laptop or desktop computer, work mobile and any other work-related device - is usually essential to collate relevant evidence.
 Whilst being aware of the risk of 'tipping-off', steps should usually be taken at the outset to secure the available documents and information by seizing laptops and phones, denying access to computer systems and locking offices.
 The use of external IT consultants is essential in this phase, particularly to ensure electronic evidence is admissible in subsequent legal proceedings.
 They should be instructed by solicitors to help maintain LPP.
 These external consultants will work closely alongside the victim's internal IT team.

-Ideally this process should be conducted without alerting the suspected fraudster and should be completed as soon as possible: usually within a day or two, depending on the amount of data to be reviewed.
+Ideally this process should be conducted without alerting the suspected fraudster and should be completed as soon as possible - usually within a day or two, depending on the amount of data to be reviewed.

 Protecting and recovering the assets